 can i break something with your app?

-not really. the only thing that can go wrong are the file type associations, but it will only affect the current user and not the machine.
+not really. the only thing that can go wrong are the file type associations, but it will only affect the current user and not the machine. the del parameter is destructive, but if you do something wrong, it can be fixed by using SetUserFTA again with proper parameters.

 which privileges are needed to run this app?